NEC Baby Formula Lawsuit

 In 2012, the American Academy of Pediatrics, recognizing the increased risk of necrotizing enterocolitis, recommended that premature infants only be given human-based milk products in light of the dangers to their digestive system.

-This recommendation helped lay the groundwork for the medical malpractice lawsuits against the doctors who gave cow-based products to premature babies.
+This recommendation helped lay the groundwork for the NEC infant formula lawsuits against the doctors who gave cow-based products to premature babies.

 How Enfamil Causes Necrotizing Enterocolitis (NEC)